PorkyJames/projects/eCommerce-app/README.md

 lastly, the shopping cart itself.
 - Here is what i'll need: a route that let's me find an item based on itemId, controller / routes for the shopping cart feature, frontend for displaying all products

+Let's start off with creating basic components:

+Home Page (With all of the Products listed):
+- Start off by creating the directories in the Component folder and creating the templated page.
+- Test the page out by traversing to it via the link on a live server.